Table of Contents

 Fishman GT1 Pickup System

-The PRS SE P20 comes equipped with the Fishman GT1 pickup system, providing a natural amplified sound for live performances and recording.
+The PRS SE P20 is equipped with the Fishman GT1 pickup system, which provides a natural amplified sound for live performances and recordings.

 Pros and Cons of the PRS SE P20 Parlor